Source Database

 SSH Tunnel

-If your PostgreSQL source database is not accessible over the internet, you can specify SSH credentials to enable an SSH tunnel via a jump host.
+If your PostgreSQL source database is not accessible over the internet, you can specify SSH credentials to enable an SSH tunnel via your public jump host:

 touch ~/.ssh/authorized_keys && chmod 600 ~/.ssh/authorized_keys